christopher-evans/chromium-screenshot/docs/index.md

 size, because the server won't impose a hard limit.

+## Operation

+The app runs a single instance of the Chromium browser, each request is passed to a worker along with a web socket address.
+Each worker maintains a connection to the Chromium instance and opens a page to render the screenshot.

+When the browser is restarted it will remain open to process the remaining requests queued for that instance before closing.

+When the number of open requests exceeds `worker_concurrency * worker_concurrent_calls` the requests are queued and passed out to the next available worker.

 ## Configuration settings

 There are a number of configurable options for the server that can be set with: